xUhEngwAng/912-notes/words.md

 	- The party was derided as totally lacking in ideas.

 + preoccupation
-> (n)a state when someone thinks or worries about something a lot, with the result that they do not pat attention to other things.</br>
+> (n)a state when someone thinks or worries about something a lot, with the result that they do not pay attention to other things.</br>
 > (n)something that you give all your attention to

 	- the current preoccupation with sex and scandal